- July 11, 2018

 - Category: Blogs

-This was the motivation in going for a POC for Android Wear 2.0, one of the most popular platforms for wearables in the smartwatch category.
-The intention was to see how existing tools can be leveraged for automation of wearable only apps and apps which are available on both Mobile and Android Wear platform.
+This was the motivation for going for a POC for Android Wear 2.0, one of the most popular platforms for wearables in the smartwatch category.
+The intention was to see how existing tools can be leveraged for the automation of wearable-only apps and apps which are available on both Mobile and Android Wear platforms.
 The following write-up gives an overview of the POC conducted.

 Application Under Test (AUT)

-The POC deals with automation of Android Wear 2.0 apps –
+The POC deals with the automation of Android Wear 2.0 apps –

 - A standalone ‘Calculator’ app